PhilipYip1988/vmware-workstation-installation-guide/windows-7-guest/readme.md

 # Windows 7 Guest

+Setting up a Windows 7 Guest using VMware Workstation Player.

 ## Download Windows 7 ISO

 To download the Dell Windows 7 Professional ISO Media Refresh 2016.
 Use the Windows ISO Download Tool: